pwmt/zathura/zathurarc.5.rst

 guioptions
 ^^^^^^^^^^
 Shows or hides GUI elements.
-When it contains 'c', the command line is showed.
+If it contains 'c', the command line is displayed.
-When it contains 's', the statusbar is showed.
+If it contains 's', the statusbar is displayed.
+If it contains 'h', the vertical scrollbar is displayed.
+If it contains 'v', the horizontal scrollbar is displayed.

 * Value type: String
 * Default value: s